Blog

 Per Gartner, “Enterprises using EPP offerings designed solely for protecting end-user devices (e.g., desktops, laptops) for server workload protection are putting enterprise data and applications at risk.”

-Simon Hunt, vice president and CTO of Endpoint Solutions at McAfee said in 2013, "We are seeing about 150,000 new pieces of malware every day now.
+Simon Hunt, vice president and CTO of Endpoint Solutions at McAfee said in 2013, "We are seeing about 150,000 new pieces of ransomware and malware every day now.
 The attack is just impossible and we're purely on the defensive.
 Before we know about any new virus, somebody has to be a sacrificial lamb and die and tell us about it.
 It's an awful way of doing things*."
 Now, with memory-based attacks on the scene, conditions are far worse.

 Signature-based solutions are inadequate

-The reason signature-based solutions fail is because they are too cumbersome, slow and intrusive to be effective in securing high-volume app servers.
+The reason signature-based solutions fail is because they are too cumbersome, slow, and intrusive to be effective in securing high-volume app servers.
 The types of attacks bad actors use to target applications utilize techniques legacy solutions can’t see or address.
 Applications inherently have vulnerabilities attackers can exploit.
 They can inject malicious code - a fileless attack technique that easily bypasses conventional security controls - that runs entirely from memory.
-We’ve seen this played out in real time against companies with devastating results in memory attacks like WannaCry, NotPetya, and Apache Struts.
+We’ve seen this played out in real-time against companies with devastating results in memory attacks like WannaCry, NotPetya, and Apache Struts.
 With good reason, these kinds of memory exploits earn the reputation of being nearly indefensible.

 Security must travel with your applications